An Uncertainty-Aware Generalization Framework for Cardiovascular Image Segmentation: Experiments

 \subsubsection{Evaluation Metrics}

-We employ the Dice Similarity Coefficient (DSC) as our primary metric for evaluating segmentation performance, as per the evaluation protocol outlined in \cite{maier-hein2022metrics}.
+We employ the Dice Similarity Coefficient (DSC) as our primary metric to evaluate the performance of segmentation, according to the evaluation protocol described in \cite{maier-hein2022metrics}.
 The DSC assesses the overlap between the predicted segmentation and the ground truth mask, thereby providing a reliable indication of the model's accuracy in delineating cardiac structures.
 The DSC is defined in Eq.~\eqref{eq:DSC}.

 Additionally, we employ the Mean Squared Error (MSE) to assess the average squared difference between the predicted probabilities and the ground truth labels, in addition to DSC.
 Let \(N\) denote the number of testing images, \(H\) and \(W\) denote the height and width of the images, \(p_{ij}^n\) be the predicted probability at pixel \((i, j)\) for the \(n\)-th image, and \(g_{ij}^n\) the corresponding ground truth label.
 The MSE is determined by the following formula: